menu

 $21.00

-The Stride Blue is a matte black frame with coloured pinstripes down each temple, giving these shades a look that's clean but not boring Up front, the blue mirror lenses catch the light and turn heads.
-They're not just for show either.
-That mirror finish works to knock back harsh glare on those sco..
+The Stride Blue is a matte black frame with coloured pinstripes down each temple, clean but not boring.
+The blue mirror lenses catch the light up front and they're not just for show.
+That mirror finish knocks back harsh glare on the kind of scorching summer days Kiwis know too well.
+Category 3 pola..

 $21.00